evansk448/insurance-qa-testing-project/Test_Cases.md

 4. Submit claim

 **Expected Result:**
-System should display an error indicating the policy number is invalid and prevent submission.
+System displays an error indicating the policy number is invalid and prevents claim submission.